elena-lyulina/cil-road-segmentation/README.md

 If that doesn't help, try explicitly import these classes in the ```src/experiments/config.py``` file, since the registry only works with the classes it can see.
 However, this should work by default as long as you added your implementations under ```src/models``` and ```src/data``` folders.

+### Training a pretrained model
+It is also possible to fine-tune a pretrained model on more data.
+For that you need to have the config file of the pretrained model and the model file itself.

+First, generate the fine-tuning config by running `src.experiments.config.generate_finetuning_config`, passing the path to the config file and the name of the dataset to fine-tune it on.

+Then you can run this config the same way as before.

 ### Testing a model
 ...to be implemented...
 ### Submitting a model